Gizmotronn/acord-robotics.github11/_posts/2018-07-05-moving-to-a-new-place.markdown

 * + more user stuff (check out something like Buddypress to see what you can do with membership sites!)

 I'm going to over each of these in-depth over the course of this post.
 I'd also recommend checking out [my post on HTML dashboards](https://acord-robotics.github.io/acord-robotics.github11//2020/02/23/start-the-day-with-the-right-habit/ "HTML Dashboards") as it's a good way to get all the community traffic in one place.

+> "Your dashboard is a great place to keep track of all the activity from your users

+Most platforms that are used by developers can do most of the things mentioned above, but it can take a bit of fiddling around if you use a static site platform like Bootstrap, Jekyll or GoHugo.
+I'd recommend checking out [Codepen](http://codepen.io) for code snippets, which you can then modify yourself to fit your needs.